 This author will present at Predictive Analytics World, Oct 29 – Nov 2 in New York.
 This article is excerpted from his book, Everybody Lies: Big Data, New Data, and What the Internet Can Tell Us About Who We Really Are.
 The book delivers a fresh overview of big data with an emphasis on the intriguing insights revealed by Google search trends.
 The book also draws a new perspective on the power and peril of deployed machine learning (calling it “doppelganger discovery”).
-Click here for information about Seth’s upcoming PAW New York presentation.
+Click here for information about Seth’s upcoming PAW New York presentation and book signing.

 Here’s how Bill Simmons, a sportswriter and passionate Boston Red Sox fan, described what was happening in the early months of the 2009 season: “It’s clear that David Ortiz no longer excels at baseball. . . .
 Beefy sluggers are like porn stars, wrestlers, NBA centers and trophy wives: When it goes, it goes.”
 Great sports fans trust their eyes, and Simmons’s eyes told him Ortiz was finished.
 In fact, Simmons predicted he would be benched or released shortly.